Lesson video

 So you may have said painting, sculpture, installation, film.

-We could have said fashion.
+But you could have said fashion.

-Moving now on our timeline to 1978, and this is when Anthea Hamilton was born.
+And this is when Anthea Hamilton was born.

-Anthea Hamilton is a multidisciplinary British artist, and in 2017 she became the first Black woman to be awarded a commission to create a work for Tate Britain's Duveen Galleries.
+And in 2017, she became the first Black woman to be awarded a commission to create a work for Tate Britain's Duveen Galleries.

-And she uses many, many different disciplines, including sculpture, installation, performance, fashion, and she creates large-scale artworks, costumes and immersive spaces that people can walk through and experience.
+And she creates large scale artworks, costumes, and immersive spaces that people can walk through and experience.

-Indeed, Hamilton's installation "The Squash" in 2018 featured performers in costumes inspired by various different pumpkins and squashes.
+Indeed, Hamilton's installation, "The Squash" in 2018, featured performers in costumes inspired by various different pumpkins and squashes.

 Check for understanding.

-Let's move on to our last task and I'd like you to take some real time over this task, please.
+And I'd like you to take some real time over this task, please.

-So I'd like you to create a multidisciplinary installation of a fantastical and imaginary environment inspired by popular culture, so we're bringing together all our learning and our knowledge from today.
+So, I'd like you to create a multidisciplinary installation of a fantastical and imaginary environment inspired by popular culture.

-Images cut from magazines or newspapers, so taking that popular culture and literally placing it in your room.
+You could use bright colors and repetitive patterns like we've seen, images cut from magazines or newspapers, so taking that popular culture and literally placing it in your room, materials to create sculptures of everyday objects, reflective materials to create an illusion of mirrors.

 So pause the video and off you go.